 The tritone offers a unique opportunity for songwriters.
-While possibly not as attractive as other more “consonant” intervals like major or minor thirds, perfect fourths, fifths, or major sixths, the tritone (aka augmented fourth or diminished fifth) is ubiquitous in popular music.
+While possibly not as attractive as other more “consonant” intervals like major or minor thirds, perfect fourths, fifths, or major sixths, the tritone (aka augmented fourth or diminished fifth) is ubiquitous in popular music and classical music.

 There are numerous examples of tritones in music, television, and movie themes.
 For example, the theme from South Park is littered with tritones in the guitar riff.
 The main theme from the Simpsons prominently features a tritone.
 The famous prog-rock band Rush also uses the tritone in their hit “ YYZ .”